opengauss-mirror/docs/content/en/docs/Administratorguide/routine-maintenance.md

 **Procedure**

 1. Log in to a server as user  **root**.

 2. Run the following command to check OS parameters of servers where the openGauss nodes are deployed:

     ```
     gs_checkos -i A
     ```

-    Check the OS parameters to ensure that openGauss has passed the pre-installation check and can efficiently operate after it is installed.
-For details about the check items, see "Server Tools \> gs\_checkos" in the  _openGauss Tool Reference_.
+    The purpose of checking the OS parameters is to ensure that openGauss is pre-installed properly and can efficiently operate after it is installed.
+For details about the check items, see "Server Tools \> gs\_checkos" in the  _Tool Reference_.

 **Examples**